Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Abstract

 \section{Abstract}

 Refurbishing laptops extends their lives while contributing to reducing electronic waste, which promotes building a sustainable future.
-To this end, the Danish Technological Institute (DTI) focuses on the research and development of several applications, including laptop refurbishing.
-This has several steps, including cleaning, which involves identifying and removing stickers from laptop surfaces.
-DTI trained six sticker detection models (\sdm{s}) based on open-source object detection models to identify such stickers precisely so these stickers can be removed automatically.
+To this end, the Danish Technological Institute (DTI) focuses on the research and development of several robotic applications empowered with software, including laptop refurbishing.
+Cleaning represents a major step in refurbishing and involves identifying and removing stickers from laptop surfaces.
+Software plays a crucial role in the cleaning process.
+For instance, the software integrates various object detection models to identify and remove stickers from laptops automatically.
 However, given the diversity in types of stickers (e.g., shapes, colors, locations), identification of the stickers is highly uncertain, thereby requiring explicit quantification of uncertainty associated with the identified stickers.
-Such uncertainty quantification can help reduce risks in removing stickers, which, for example, could otherwise result in damaging laptop surfaces.
-For uncertainty quantification, we adopted the Monte Carlo Dropout method to evaluate the six \sdm{s} from DTI using three datasets: the original image dataset from DTI and two datasets generated with vision language models, i.e., \dalle and \sd.
+Such uncertainty quantification can help reduce risks in removing stickers, which, for example, could otherwise result in software faults damaging laptop surfaces.
+For uncertainty quantification, we adopted the Monte Carlo Dropout method to evaluate six sticker detection models (\sdm{s}) from DTI using three datasets: the original image dataset from DTI and two datasets generated with vision language models, i.e., \dalle and \sd.
 In addition, we presented novel robustness metrics concerning detection accuracy and uncertainty to assess the robustness of the \sdm{s} based on adversarial datasets generated from the three datasets using a dense adversary method.

 Our evaluation results show that different \sdm{s} perform differently regarding different metrics.
 Based on the results, we provide \sdm selection guidelines and lessons learned from various perspectives.